Nadine47/WBTC2015/README.md

 # WBTC2015
-This repository is written in the module Web Technology at Bern University of Applied Science, Bechelor in Business Information Systems
+This repository is written in the module Web Technology at Bern University of Applied Science, Bachelor in Business Information Systems